Tencent-RTC/obs-trtc/README.md

 Please make sure that you have the following prerequisites before proceeding:

 - OBS with WHIP support, please downlaod from [OBS](https://obsproject.com/)
-- TRTC(Tencent Realt-Time Communication) account, please register at [here](https://trtc.tencentcloud.com/)
+- TRTC(Tencent Real-Time Communication) account, please register at [here](https://trtc.tencentcloud.com/)

 > Note: Currently, OBS WHIP has been merged into the master branch but has not been released yet.
 > You can download it from [here](https://github.com/obsproject/obs-studio/actions/runs/5227109208?pr=7926).